 Rose loved the idea of attending webinars, or online professional development (PD) presentations, online.
 If she watched them live, she could chat with other participants while hearing about new content from national experts.
-If not, she could tune in later to the archived version, cranking up the volume on her laptop while making dinner or grading papers.
+If not, she could tune in later to the archived version, while making dinner.
 Best of all, she could learn from home instead of staying after school for PD, which gave her more time at home with her young children.

 Unfortunately, however, so many of the webinars she viewed were no more than lectures with slide decks.
 Besides the convenience of listening from home, were they really any better than the speakers her district brought in to lecture to her?
 Was there anything about webinars that made for better learning, not just greater convenience?